308cait2019/MiniProjectsLinkedIn/README.md

-Projects done after graduating posted to LinkedIn. # MiniProjectsLinkedIn
+Projects done after graduating and sometimes posted to LinkedIn. # MiniProjectsLinkedIn